behaverse/behaverse-api/README.md

-# Behaverse Python Package
+# Behaverse Data Loader

-The `behaverse-data-loader` package is a Python implementation of the Behaverse Data, enabling seamless access to behavioral datasets in Python.
+The data loader package is a Python implementation of the Behaverse Data, enabling seamless access to behavioral datasets in Python.

 ## Installation